Listing Suppressed for Policy Compliance but Unclear Reason

 - Is Poorly Formatted: Using ALL CAPS or stuffing a long string of keywords is against the rules.

 To fix it, shorten your title and remove any promotional language.
-A clean, descriptive title like “Brand + Product Type + Key Feature + Color/Size” is always a safe bet.
+A clean, descriptive format like “Brand + Product Type + Key Feature + Color/Size” is always safe.
+For a complete breakdown, check this guide on writing Amazon titles and bullets.

 “Missing Required Attribute” Errors

 This error means a mandatory field in your listing is blank.
 What’s required varies by category.
-For example, shoes require a Department (Men’s, Women’s, etc.), while jewelry might require Metal Type.
+Shoes require a Department (Men’s, Women’s, etc.), while jewelry might require Metal Type.
 The “Fix Your Products” page will tell you exactly which attribute is missing.
-Simply edit the listing, fill in the required information, and save your changes.
+Edit the listing, fill in the required information, and save your changes.

 Pricing Policy Violations